 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: Driving in the Turks and Caicos Islands is on the left.
-The terrain is flat and subject to flooding during or after storms, even light rains.
-Primary roads are generally good in both urban and rural areas.
-Secondary roads are often unpaved and contain ruts and potholes.
-Road signs are not prevalent, but navigating with a tourist map is possible as there are few roads on the island.
-Hazards such as blind intersections, road work, changes in road conditions which are unmarked, and a lack of familiarity with roundabouts and other intersections are often the main cause of problems while driving.
+Traffic drives on the left in the Turks and Caicos.
+Primary roads are in generally good condition, while secondary roads are often unpaved.
+There are not many road signs but you will be able to navigate with a map as there are few roads on Grand Turk and Providenciales Islands.
+Hazards such as blind intersections, road work, unmarked changes in road conditions, and a lack of familiarity with roundabouts are often the main cause of problems while driving.
 At a roundabout, drivers are required to give way to those on their immediate right and those who enter the roundabout first.
-Wild donkeys, cows and horses are a common sight on the island of Grand Turk and occasionally walk into the roads, presenting a hazard to drivers, especially at night.
+Animals often wander on the roads, presenting a hazard to drivers, especially at night.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Turks and Caicos Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Turks and Caicos air carrier operations.
+The U.S. Federal Aviation Administration (FAA) has assessed the government of Turks and Caico’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of TCI’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.